CSC510-2015-Axitron/project2/README.md

 #### (1) Long Open Issues

 This visualization used boxplots to show the length of time that issues had been open.
 It was a calculation of inception of an issue until when it was closed.
-This is a bit difficult to categorize as better or worse either way, but issues over 20 days are not usually the best in our experience, and having a median value at or above that was considered negative.
+This is a bit difficult to categorize as better or worse either way, but issues over 20 days old are not usually the best in our experience, and having a median value at or above that was considered negative.

 ![long open issues](https://cloud.githubusercontent.com/assets/6590396/7217751/285ea032-e611-11e4-8365-834c1e9a2d9e.png)